Fish Lead Free

 ABOUT US

-initiative was created in response to our learning that lead poisoning from ingested lead
+“Let’s Get the Lead Out.”
+It's goal was to encourage anglers to switch to lead-free fishing tackle.
+The initiative was created in response to our learning that lead poisoning from ingested lead

 fishing tackle is (by far) the number one killer of Common Loons.